ecos-umons/DebianCoinstEvol/README.md

 To avoid having to run data retrieval and processing step, we provide the required aggregated data sets as R serialized data.table objects.

-Make sure an "images" folder exists then run the analysis which will generate svg and pdf plots in this folder:
+Make sure an *images* folder exists then run the analysis which will generate svg and pdf plots in this folder:

 ```bash